 So much for the sensor.
 The next part will be about the arduino and the logger shield.

-Build Your Own Data Logger – Quick Start Guide
+- Build Your Own Data Logger – We Want Fahrenheit!

 This post is also available in: German